OpenRockets/web-dev-error-solutions/errors/nextjs/handling-error-nextrouter-push-called-with-pathname-that-starts-with-but-is-not-absolute-in-next-js/README.md

+# 🐞 Handling `Error: NextRouter.push called with pathname that starts with '/' but is not absolute` in Next.js

 This document addresses a common error encountered when using `NextRouter.push` within Next.js applications, particularly within API routes or middleware.
 The error message typically reads: `Error: NextRouter.push called with pathname that starts with '/' but is not absolute`.